40. “My Blue Heaven” by Gene Austin

 34. “Candy Man” by Mississippi John Hurt

-James P. Johnson was the last great ragtime pianist and the first great stride pianist.
+James P. Johnson was the last great ragtime pianist but also the first great stride pianist.
 Through his innovations, he bridged the gap between eras and genres.
-He also provided the unofficial theme song for the Jazz Age with “Charleston,” which was an inescapable tune throughout the 1920s.
-It’s high-spirited energy and danceable rhythm represented the era to a tee.
+He also provided the unofficial theme song for the Jazz Age with “Charleston.”
+The song’s high-spirited energy and danceable rhythm embodied the 1920s to a tee.

 Featuring a start-stop beat with a galloping rhythm, “Snag It” is fun, inventive and filled with glissandi’d soloing.
-Recorded many times by King Oliver and his Dixie Syncopators, the definitive version of this stomping blues is “Snag It – 49.”
+One of King Oliver’s most recorded tunes, it represents the absolute pinnacle of Dixieland jazz technique.

 Jump to a Section